sudosoph/docs/content/platform/application/how-tos/deleting-an-app.md

 >
 > > -   www.example.com/assets/images/ - static images only

-See the Split option under Overview for your application in Section Aperture for some more detail.
+See the Split option under Overview for your application in Section Console for some more detail.

 A split application can later be [deleted](#deleting-applications) and requests for its URL prefix will resume being handled by the original application.